nikhilsaldanha/server-stats-bot/README.md

 - Currently works only for single user.
 Need to setup a db architecture that allows multiple users to be notified simultaneously
 - Better memory and process stats with more control and information
 - Execute interactive commands
+- Allow user to modify the report and server monitoring frequency (currently a report is sent every minute to telegram)
 - Add NLP capabilities to improve overall UX
-- Move this code to an independent server so that any server can setup an enpoint to get stats for their server
+- Move this code to an independent server so that any server can setup an endpoint to get stats for their server